 The University Master’s Fellowships presently offer a stipend of $11,660 for the academic year in addition to a waiver of tuition and most fees.
 This fellowship funds one year of non-service study and, often, is offered with a second year of funding as a graduate teaching or research assistant in a student’s home department.

 University Master's Fellowship Eligibility

-- 3.5 cumulative GPA on undergraduate work, or a cumulative graduate GPA of at least 3.3 with no more than 12 hours of graduate coursework already completed.
+- 3.5 overall GPA on undergraduate work, or an overall graduate GPA of at least 3.3 with no more than 12 hours of graduate coursework already completed.

 How to Apply for a Fellowship